peterhinch/micropython-iot/README.md

 # 3. Files and packages

  1. `client.py` / `client.mpy` Client module.
 The ESP8266 has insufficient RAM
  to compile `client.py` so the precompiled `client.mpy` should be used.
+See note below.
  2. `__init__.py` Functions and classes common to many modules.
  3. `server.py` Server module. (runs under CPython 3.5+ or MicroPython 1.10+).
  4. `examples` Package of a simple example.
 Up to four clients communicate with